karthick96/Distance-learning-experience/README.md

 # Distance-learning-experience
 Analysis of students feedback on online/distance learning experience during the pandemic time.
-This mini-project is worked on as part of Ethis for Analytics.
+This is worked on as part of Ethics for Analytics.

 ## Data
 Data provided is collect from the survey I created for the analysis. <br>